What you need to know right now about the 2018 midterm elections

 Races to watch: North Dakota US Senate

-November outlook: Democrat Heidi Heitkamp faces a tough re-election for her Senate seat, and she's raising the money for a fight.
+for her Senate seat, and she's raising the money for a fight.
 GOP Rep. Kevin Cramer said in January that he would not run for the seat before reversing course and announcing his candidacy in mid-February.
 Trump won the state by 36 points, and Republicans are determined to beat Heitkamp.
 CNN initially rated this race as lean Democrat, but with Cramer's candidacy, it is now a toss-up.

 • Nevada

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.